dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 The assembly line metaphor is a useful one for channels and goroutines.
 For example, if the second stage is more elaborate, a single cook may not be able to keep up with the supply from the first cook or meet the demand from the third.
 To solve the problem, we could hire another cook to help the second, performing the same task but working independently.
 This is analogous to creating another goroutine communicating over the same channels.

-We don’t have space to show it here, but the gopl.io/ch8/cake package simulates this cake shop, with several parameters you can vary.
+We don't have space to show it here, but the gopl.io/ch8/cake package simulates this cake shop, with several parameters you can vary.
 It includes benchmarks (§11.4) for a few of the scenarios described above.

 ## 8.5.
 Looping in Parallel

-In this section, we’ll explore some common concurrency patterns for executing all the iterations of a loop in parallel.
-We’ll consider the problem of producing thumbnail-size images from a set of full-size ones.
+In this section, we'll explore some common concurrency patterns for executing all the iterations of a loop in parallel.
+We'll consider the problem of producing thumbnail-size images from a set of full-size ones.
 The `gopl.io/ch8/thumbnail` package provides an `ImageFile` function that can scale a single image.
-We won’t show its implementation but it can be downloaded from `gopl.io`.
+We won't show its implementation but it can be downloaded from `gopl.io`.
 ```go
 // gopl.io/ch8/thumbnail
     package thumbnail